 3. Retirement savings are like, kind of important now.

 A few weeks ago, Food52 did right by their employees and brought in a guest speaker to give us all a talk in personal finances.
 When I first heard this was going to happen my brain immediately was all RUN AWAY TO THE OTHER ROCKS THAT ARE STILL LEFT TO LIVE UNDER.
 But then, I remembered that I am now twenty-five and telling myself that I’m investing by buying a sequence vintage dress isn’t going to fly much longer.
+I wish I had debt management help when I was growing up, as I feel like I would be a lot more financially stable.
+But it is never to late to make a change, especially when it comes to managing your money.

 The talk that was given to us at work was amazing and long and to be honest I couldn’t summarize everything I learned here if I tried.
 However, the most important piece of information was pretty easy to take away and it has to do with what I’m sure is not a singular fear, where do I invest my money?
 If not in that sparkly vintage dress that will most definitely appreciate then where?